HUMAP: Hierarchical Uniform Manifold Approximation and Projection

-To address these challenges, we present Hierarchical Uniform Manifold Approximation and Projection (HUMAP).
-Our HDR technique, which is based on UMAP~\cite{McInnes2018}, our HDR technique induces a hierarchy on the dataset by encoding both global and local similarity information between data points in a two-step similarity definition.
+To meet these challenges, we present Hierarchical Uniform Manifold Approximation and Projection (HUMAP).
+Our HDR technique, which is based on UMAP~\cite{McInnes2018}, creates a hierarchy on the dataset by encoding both global and local similarity information between data points in a two-step similarity definition.
 HUMAP successfully reveals complex structures present in the numerous granularities of a dataset while maintaining the mental map as the user drills down the hierarchy by using projected data points from higher levels to influence the low-dimensional representation of lower hierarchy levels.
-We provide experimental evidence that HUMAP is superior to the techniques discussed above through visual and quantitative assessment.
-We also provide two qualitative case studies exploring the features learned in a deep learning model and the hierarchical explanation of DR results.
+We provide experimental evidence that HUMAP addresses the aforementioned design considerations through visual and quantitative evaluation.
+We also offer an in-depth case study of real-world data.
 In summary, the contribution of this paper is a novel HDR technique that improves the representation of both global and local relations while preserving the mental map across hierarchy levels.
 Our code is available on GitHub\footnote{https://github.com/wilsonjr/humap}.

-The remainder of this paper is organized as follows: Section~\ref{sec:related-works} presents the related works; we describe our technique in Section~\ref{sec:humap}; we present two case studies in Section~\ref{sec:case-studies}.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:related-works} presents the related works.
+We describe our technique in Section~\ref{sec:humap} and present a case study in Section~\ref{sec:case-studies}.
 In Section~\ref{sec:experiments} we quantitatively evaluate HUMAP and compare it against other HDR techniques.
-Discussions are presented in Section~\ref{sec:discussion}; we conclude our work in Section~\ref{sec:conclusion}.
+Discussions are presented in Section~\ref{sec:discussion} and in Section~\ref{sec:conclusion} we draw our conclusions.